talesmateus123/filadelfia-store-mobile-spring/README.md

 - [x] to test Products CRUD
 - [x] to test User CRUD
 - [x] to implement not found
+- [ ] to implement holes within frontend crud
+- [ ] to implement security via bearer token
+- [ ] to implement holes to all the app endpoints
+- [ ] to check if created_at and updating_at is working
 - [ ] to implement search bar in all the flows
 - [ ] to implement security via bearer token
 - [ ] to implement login screen